hack4impact-mcgill/mu-crm-tool/backend/README.md

 ## Flask Migrate
 <200b> Please note that the migration script generated may not always be correct.
 When generating a migration script, please remember to go through the script in `migrations/versions/<your_migration>`.
-<200b> Make sure you have the containers and virtual environment up and running.

 To apply latest schema changes (after pulling from `main` or a new remote branch or after generating a new migration)
 ```